2022 Chevrolet Bolt EV

 Notably, the 2022 Bolt EV made its official debut on February 14th, and entered production in the summer of 2021.
 The 2022 model year also welcomes the Bolt’s slightly larger brother, the upcoming Bolt EUV.

 |Torque:||266 lb-ft / 360 Nm|

 The Chevy Bolt EV battery-electric car/crossover is currently The Bow Tie brand’s only fully-electric offering, however, the 2022 model year sees the addition of the larger Bolt EUV to the lineup, which slots above the Bolt EV.
-Both models will ride on the GM BEV2 platform, and are expected to feature the same electric drive motor as well.
+Both models ride on the GM BEV2 platform, and feature the same electric drive motor as well.

 As stated, the 2022 Bolt EV features a refreshed exterior design, with an entirely new front and rear fascia.
 The most prominent changes include modernized LED headlights that flow down seamlessly to updated fog lights.
 A reworked front “grille” completes the transformation, along with a black bow tie versus the conventional gold.